MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/az-acr-create.md

 | AKS | quickstart | [Develop on Azure Kubernetes Service (AKS) with Helm](https://learn.microsoft.com/azure/aks/quickstart-helm) |
 | Azure Container Apps | tutorial| ['Tutorial: Run GitHub Actions runners and Azure Pipelines agents with Azure Container Apps jobs'](/azure/container-apps/tutorial-ci-cd-runners-jobs) |

 **DISCUSSION NOTE:** There are 69 conceptual articles that use `az acr create`.
 The list above is the top 10 based based on July 2024 PVs sorted in DESC order.
+Because there are so many articles, we can prioritize based on Azure service, or some other logic.
+We will also need to standardized on a table or a list.

 ## az acr delete